Campbell Manning, LPC

 I spent a lot of time alone and was, in hindsight, somewhat nerdy (I called it “creative”)-building and decorating small cardboard houses for tiny dolls, making my own stationery from butcher paper, pretending to have long curly hair (you have to be a trusted client to know that trick!), and trying to figure out how to be graceful at 5’ 10” by the age of 12 (never have quite mastered that one!).
 Maybe this is why I love seeing adolescent, high school, and college girls.
 I cherish my time with them as they figure out who they are, how their world works, and how to embrace their individual fabulousness!

-I remember details of being their ages and how I felt in my always changing world, trying to master being a gawky teenager with a beautiful mother who was the wife of a busy, traveling diplomat, and be an American girl who lived primarily in Europe.
+I remember details of being their ages and how I felt in my always-changing world, trying to master being a gawky teenager with a beautiful mother who was the wife of a busy, traveling diplomat, and be an American girl who lived primarily in Europe.

 Amber always told me niches in counseling are most likely to be discovered, not sought, and I am delighted my love of seeing girls found me!
 The minute they walk into my pale pink office filled with plants, elephants, hearts, and other treasures, I think they get the beginning of the concept I like to help them learn: that it is ok to be different than others, that being yourself is the prize, and if you are happy with yourself and what you like to do and how you look, that is what matters.
 I am probably the only adult who wears dozens of friendship bracelets and I not only don’t care, I love that fact about myself (as well as the personal reason I wear them).

-I am big on the concept of “becoming” who we are-that we don’t just arrive at a point in life one day and say, “Well, I’m done.”
+I am big on the concept of “becoming” who we are that we don’t just arrive at a point in life one day and say, “Well, I’m done.”
 And that when life kicks us in the fanny, we don’t just lie down and give up.
-The reason I know Amber at all is because both my boys had addiction issues and Amber is the one who tried to help them, as well as my husband and me.
+The reason I know Amber at all is that both my boys had addiction issues and Amber is the one who tried to help them, as well as my husband and me.
 I was smart enough (remember, I skipped 3rd grade!!) to listen to her from the minute I met her and she quickly taught me how to live in this crappy new world of addiction.

 When both boys were in treatment and early recovery, I decided to take the plunge and become a counselor.
 I just knew I had wisdom and experience to share with other parents faced with the same issues I had and I needed to help them parent differently, treat themselves better than I had, and come through their own experience of loving an addict with intentional growth and meaning in their own journey of becoming.

 I clearly remember being so sick and tired of being lonely and sad-and mad.
 Of being terrified each time the phone rang, because of what I might hear-and, frankly, not recognizing who I had become.
 I called it “being in the trough” and it was the darkest period of my life.
-One of my goals in life is help prevent as much of that feeling as possible for other parents-or at the very least, to be able to say, “I understand, and I am sorry.”
+One of my goals in life is to help prevent as much of that feeling as possible for other parents-or at the very least, to be able to say, “I understand, and I am sorry.”

 Today, my days are split pretty evenly between seeing young girls as they find themselves and the parents of our young addicts at Hope For Families.
 My days are sometimes tough, but always rewarding.
 My heart is touched by the privilege of being a part of all my clients’ lives for a period and I am as thrilled as they are when we get a family’s beloved son or daughter into recovery at Hope For Families, or into treatment elsewhere if that’s what is needed, or when I can help a young girl stop self-harming behaviors or discover how to cherish herself and thrive in the world.